TheAlanBirch/the-vue-bootique/README.md

-# boutique-vue
+# the-vue-bootique
-BoutiqueVue provides one of the most comprehensive implementations of Bootstrap v5 for Vue.js.
+TheVueBootique provides a fine array of options to aid in any developer's application development.
+The options provided are crafted with care, utilizing only the finest ingredients, Bootstrap 5 and Vue 3.